-As soon as practicable after the effectiveness of the registration statement of which this prospectus is a part, we intend to file a Form S-8 registration statement under the Securities Act to register the offer and sale of shares of our common stock subject to awards outstanding or reserved for issuance under our 2013 Performance Incentive Plan.
+As soon as practicable after the completion of this offering, we intend to file a Form S-8 registration statement under the Securities Act to register the offer and sale of shares of our common stock subject to awards outstanding or reserved for issuance under our 2013 Performance Incentive Plan.
 Such registration statement will become effective immediately upon filing, and shares covered by such registration statement will thereupon be eligible for sale in the public markets, subject to Rule 144 limitations applicable to affiliates and any lock-up agreements.
 For a more complete discussion of our stock plans, see "Executive Compensation-Equity Incentive Plans."